 Confession: using boxes for presents is so much easier than wrapping them up – there’s no sticky tape to deal with, no struggling with trying to cut the paper in a straight line, and it’s better for the environment.

 P.S.
-I bought my boxes at the dollar store, I spent more money on the ribbon itself, making sure it was good quality and easy to tie.
+We bought our boxes at the dollar store, we spent more money on the ribbon itself, making sure it was good quality and easy to tie.

 How to tie a perfect bow 101

 Don’t be intimidated by all the photos, each one represents a step.
-Because I’m such a visual person, I always think that an overload of information is better than not enough.
+Because we're such a visual folks, we always think that an overload of information is better than not enough.

 Place the gift box in the middle of a long strip of ribbon.
 The longer the better, but it also depends on how long you want the ends to be.